In this lesson, we will show an easy strategy for solving the following problem: how to find the area of an isosceles triangle.

 We need to find the area of the triangle which we know is given by the formula (base times height)/2.

-We don’t know either the base length or the height, but we are given the relationship between them, which is the hint on what we need to do.
-Let’s call the length of the base, BC, x.
+An issue we have is that we don't know either the base length or the height.
+But, we are given the relationship between them, which is the hint on what we need to do.
+Let's call the length of the base, BC, x.

 Then we know the height, AD, is 2x/3, as given in the problem.